zkVerify/zkverify-docs/docs/overview/03-proof_submission_interface/02-proof_submitter_flow.md

       - how to hash the verification key
       - how to get the hash version of the verifier to use if any
       - how to extract a byte sequence from public inputs
-2. If the proof is valid a [`<VerifierPallet>::ProofVerified`](../02-mainchain/05-mainchain_api.md#proofverified) event that contains the statement value is emitted; otherwise the transaction emit an error.
+2. If the proof is valid a [`<VerifierPallet>::ProofVerified`](../02-mainchain/05-mainchain_api.md#proofverified) event that contains the statement value is emitted; otherwise the transaction emits an error.
 3. The failing transaction will be included in the block anyway, and the user will pay fees for it.
-This is due to prevent DoS attacks.
+This is to prevent DoS attacks.

-Now two different kinds of aggregation mechanism are provided, and they work in parallel:
+Now two different kinds of aggregation mechanisms are provided, and they work in parallel:

 1. Domain separated and incentivized permission-less aggregation
 2. **(Deprecated)** time driven global aggregation

 ### Domain Separated Aggregation

-First perform the follow checks:
+First perform the following checks:

-1. If no domain's identifier provided do nothing
+1. If no domain's identifier is provided, do nothing
 2. If the pointed domain exists but cannot accept a new proof emits a [`CannotAggregate`](../02-mainchain/05-mainchain_api.md#cannotaggregate) event
-3. If the submitter user has not enough funds to pay his own aggregation cost quote emits again [`CannotAggregate`](../02-mainchain/05-mainchain_api.md#cannotaggregate) event
+3. If the submitter user has not enough funds to pay for his own aggregation cost share, emits again [`CannotAggregate`](../02-mainchain/05-mainchain_api.md#cannotaggregate) event

 If all these checks pass then:

-1. Hold from submitter's wallet his aggregation cost quote
+1. Hold from submitter's wallet his aggregation cost share
 2. Emit [`Aggregate::NewProof`](../02-mainchain/05-mainchain_api.md#newproof) event, containing the digest of the proof `statement`, the domain's identifier `domainId` and the aggregation's identifier in which the proof will be included `aggregationId`.
 3. If the current aggregation is complete emits [`Aggregate::AggregationComplete`](../02-mainchain/05-mainchain_api.md#aggregationcomplete) event